When it comes to having food delivered to your doorstep in the US, you’re definitely not lacking in choices.

-As of 2021, DoorDash boasts over 390,000 Partner Restaurants and 18 million users, with a market share of 45%.
+As of 2021, DoorDash boasted over 390,000 Partner Restaurants and 18 million users, with a market share of 45%.
 Their ascent to food delivery domination has been swift, though not without some bumps along the way.
 From accusations of withholding tips to a data breach in 2019, DoorDash’s history isn’t spotless.

 However, it’s clear that DoorDash has learned from its past mistakes and used them to improve upon its service, offerings, and policies going forward — as well as solidify its brand image.

 If this on-demand titan of the industry continues with its penchant for innovation and taking calculated risks, we’re interested to see how much more growing they have left to do.